What are Phone Interview Questions?

 From the candidate side, if you cannot start immediately, they may look for other candidates.
 Make sure to read the job description and apply only if you can start in the next few weeks.
 If you just graduated or are unemployed, you can inform the interviewer that you can start as soon as possible.

 Conducting a phone interview helps recruiters determine if the candidate meets the initial requirements of the job.
-If you’re looking for a job and are asked to be interviewed by phone, take time to do your research about the role and the company.
+If you’re looking for a job and are asked to be interviewed by phone, take the time to research the role and the company.
 It is part of the early stages of the hiring process.
 Ace it, and you’re one step closer to achieving your career goals.